| | |

 is to be

-as far-reaching as the sin of Adam. |
+as far-reaching as the sin of Adam. | The philosophy of

 the plan of redemption will be treated in a succeeding volume.
 Here we merely establish